This article on the portion of the week was originally published in 2018.

 "If we are going to succeed in the removal of darkness and hatred from this world, we can only do so by wrestling with the darkness and hatred within, and by opening our hearts to others who are different than we are."

-This week in your meditation, we each learn to light our own inner Light.
+In this week's meditation, we each learn to light our own inner Light.
 Close your eyes and take yourself to a clear and cool night in the countryside.
 You sit in an open field.
 The night is dark and quiet.
 Now, imagine you light a small candle by your side.
 Suddenly, a warm glow basks across your face and body, encircling you.
 A once dark and cool area now glows with the warmth of a beautiful light.
 You are surrounded with love and protection.
 Now take a deep breath.
 Make a commitment to the path of love and the removal of any intolerance within you.
 Allow others to live their own truths, have their own faiths, and walk their own paths.
 Every one of us is a child of the Creator.
 To judge another is to judge the Creator.
 As you purge from your heart negativity, the Light glows from within.
 You radiate like a candle adding Light that the world so desperately needs.
 As each one of us accomplishes the spiritual work of opening our own hearts and learning to love each other a little bit more, we can all merit a world of peace and safety.
 We can extend ourselves outwardly to people of all faiths and backgrounds.
 Like the light of a candle, we send our love without discrimination to everyone.
 We learn that the power lies in our own hands to remove the darkness in this world, for it is only love that is able to do this.